josephluck/machi/README.md

 );
 ```

-It's recommended to use condition objects referred to by key, as Machi will evaluate these once at the start of execution and caches them during recursive evaluation.

-In addition, during chart generation (see below) conditions referred to by key will guarantee useful condition name labels are shown against state connections (however if you use a named inline function, you'll still get a useful label.
-If you use an anonymous function, it'll display "unknown").
+It's recommended to use condition objects referred to by key, as Machi will evaluate these once at the start of execution and caches them during recursive evaluation, which is better for performance.
+In addition, during chart generation (see below), conditions referred to by key will provide useful labels shown against state connections (if you use a named inline function, you'll also get a useful label - if you use an anonymous function, it'll display "unknown").

 ### Extra Entry data